Gurkgamer/salesforce-sandbox/docs/LogPlatformEvent.md

 Type: List<Database.SaveResult>

 A list with the publishing results of the log events records to the Event bus.
+The list of record instances will be cleared.

 #### **resetLogEvents()**
 ---